a-ma-n/ANN-Keras-Tf/README.md

-# Ann_Keras-Tf
+## Ann_Keras-Tf

-Artificial neural network built using Keras an Tensorflow.Used MNIST dataset for input/training and predictions.
+An Artificial Neural Network built using Keras and Tensorflow.
+Used the MNIST dataset for training and predictions.
+Recognised number: '7' with the given test dataset.